ERISA Lawsuit Settlements

 ERISA claims can be complex due to the many procedural rules involved.
 There are often very short timelines for appealing a denied benefits claim, and you may face multiple levels of administrative appeals.
 You need a skilled and knowledgeable attorney in your corner to navigate these procedural hurdles.

-If you have been notified that your claim for retirement, disability, or other benefits has been denied, contact John Peace at Peace Law Firm as soon as possible.
-Peace Law Firm is a full-service ERISA law firm that works exclusively for individuals.
+If you have been notified that your claim for retirement, disability, or other benefits has been denied, contact Erisa attorney John Peace to schedule a free, fully confidential review of your case: (864) 485-6970

 We help real people defend their rights against employers and insurance companies and fight to get the benefits they deserve.